[Photo by Jon Tyson on Unsplash]

-A: Community Leaders are YWP writers and artists who are selected (and often recommended by others on the site) because of their positive impact on YWP, the site, and their peers.
-They create their own newsletter, they tag work for publication and recognition, suggest site improvements, create writing challenges and think of great, new ideas for YWP!
+A: YWP Mentors are young writers and artists who are invited to take on this role because of their positive impact on YWP, the site, and their peers.
+They set the positive tone on the site, comment on writing and art submitted to the site, suggest website improvements, create writing challenges and new projects for YWP!
 See more here.

 Q: What happens when I graduate from high school?

 A: STAY!
 Or at least we hope you will stay on the site, sharing work, giving people comments, sharing your audio and images.
-We ask only that you contact us and we will make you a MENTOR.
+We ask only that you contact us and we will make you a YWP ALUMNI.
 This will allow you to work more closely with users.
-Some MENTORS also work for us -- in person or virtually -- as interns.
+Some YWP Alumni become paid advisors with us.

 Q: How does my work get chosen to be featured or published elsewhere?

-A: YWP staff, along with Community Leaders, mentors and volunteers -- read every single post on this site.
+A: YWP staff read every single post on this site.
 That's a lot.
 We are looking for posts that have energy and are "fresh" -- meaning they have a new idea or perspective or approach.
 We don't like clichés.
 We are looking, too, for a strong voice, that is, that you are confident and strong in your writing, that you understand what it is you are trying to say.
 We are looking for clarity and power.
 We are looking for posts that move us, make us think, make us wonder.